blipk/Bowser/README.md

 ![Bowser Ask Rule Dialog](doc/BowserAskRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")

-If you enable 'Always ask' under the defaul browser menu, a popup with a list of browsers will show when opening a link without a rule.
+If you enable 'Always ask' under the default web browser menu, a popup with a list of your web browsers will show when opening a link without a rule.

-A rule will be created for that domain for the browser you select.
+A rule will be created for that domain for the web browser you select.
 Select other parts of the URL to include them as well as the domain.

 Press the Bowser icon to open settings.
 Press cancel to close and do nothing.